LEDIG STILLING VED UNIVERSITETET I AGDER

 About the position

-CCR at the Department of Natural Sciences is a collaboration between UiA, Institute of Marine Research, NIVA, University of Oslo and GRID-Arendal, and comprises around 40 affiliated Researchers including Professors, Professors II, Researchers II, Post-Doctoral and PhD Research Fellows.
+CCR, hosted by the Department of Natural Sciences at UiA, is one of six priority research centres at UiA.
+The centre is a collaboration between the university, Institute of Marine Research, NIVA, University of Oslo and GRID-Arendal, and comprises around 40 affiliated Researchers including Professors, Professors II, Researchers II, Post-Doctoral- and PhD Research Fellows.

-The Post-Doctoral Research Fellow will participate in several of the research group’s on-going projects on population genomics of marine species in Norwegian coastal waters.
-The work will primarily involve bioinformatic and statistical analyses of genomic data (e.g. ddRAD) coupled with environmental and biological data, for the study of invasion dynamics, adaptation and spatial genetic structure, with some opportunity to pursue own research within similar topics.
+CCR are involved in multiple exciting projects on evolutionary and ecological genomics of marine species in Norwegian coastal waters, and the Post-Doctoral Research Fellow will hopefully play a central role in several of these projects.
+The planned activities will primarily involve bioinformatic and statistical analyses of genomic data from NGS sequencing (e.g. ddRAD) coupled with environmental and biological data, for the study of marine ecology and evolution.

 Further provisions relating to the positions as Post-Doctoral Research Fellows can be found in the Regulations Concerning Terms and Conditions of Employment for the post of Post-Doctoral Research Fellow, Research Fellow, Research Assistant and Resident.